CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

         <bean class="org.openscore.lang.api.configuration.SlangSpringConfiguration"/>
     </beans>
   ```
-3. Get the Slang bean from the application context xml file and interact with it using the [SLANG API](#/docs#slang-api).
+3. Get the Slang bean from the application context xml file and interact with it using the [Slang API](#/docs#slang-api).
   ```java
   ApplicationContext applicationContext =
         new ClassPathXmlApplicationContext("/spring/slangContext.xml");